 If you are required to file Form 1099-B, you must provide a statement to the recipient.
-For more information about the requirement to furnish a statement to the recipient, see part M in the 2016 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish a statement to the recipient, see part M in the 2021 General Instructions for Certain Information Returns.

-Truncating recipient's identification number on payee statements.
-Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a recipient's identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating recipient's TIN on payee statements.

+Pursuant to Regulations section 301.6109-4, all filers of this form may truncate a recipient's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A filer's identification number may not be truncated on any form.
-See part J in the 2016 General Instructions for Certain Information Returns.
+A filer's TIN may not be truncated on any form.
+See part J in the 2021 General Instructions for Certain Information Returns.